Mon – Sun: 24/7 Plumbing

 If you find overflowing drains outside your house, there could be a blockage due to the accumulation of leaves.
 Especially if trees are on top of the gutters, dry leaves, branches, and dirt can fall into the drain.
 These can create a blockage overflowing from another outlet or even a burst pipe.

 On the other hand, indoor blockage could result from toilet paper towels, sanitary napkins, or any other foreign object flushed down the sink or toilet.
-These get stuck in the drainage pipe, preventing water from flowing and hindering water movement.
+These get stuck in the drainage pipe, preventing water from flowing and hindering movement.
 You might then find your sink or toilet overflowing.

 Alternatively, a DIY drain snake, also known as a drain auger, is a tool for physically removing foreign objects that may have become stuck inside the plumbing system.
 Push the drain snake into the drain line until you reach the obstruction.
 Then, slowly poke it with the snake to dislodge it from its place.